9280 S. Kyrene Rd.

 Part of basic etiquette is showing your thankfulness to others’ thoughtfulness.
 Regardless of the occasion to write a thank-you card, be assured that sharing your feelings will never be a waste.

-You might send a thank-you after…
+You might send thank-you notes after…

 You have all the materials needed.
 You’ve carved out time in your schedule to devote to writing a card.
 You’re committed and ready to make this thank-you deeply meaningful.
 You sit down, pen poised… and draw a blank.
 Now what?

-First, think about the structure or shape of the message you’re about to write.
 Not only does this help you organize your thoughts, but it also lends aesthetic appeal to the note when the recipient first sees it.
 The way you arrange your words shows thoughtfulness as much as the sentiment held within.
 We really can’t overstate the effect of a neatly-designed note!

 Then, launch into the body of the message.
 This should take up about 1-3 paragraphs.
 It’s up to you whether to stay polite and reserved or get boldly affectionate.
 Think about your relationship with the person you’re writing to, and make your judgment accordingly.

 You may begin by detailing what they did for you that was so meaningful, then talk about their value to you as a friend/family member/coworker.
-You could even wrap up with a positive nod to a future engagement – such as the next time you’ll see them in similar circumstances (i.e., “looking forward to meeting when I come to town again”).
+You could even wrap up your thank-you note with a positive nod to a future engagement – such as the next time you’ll see them in similar circumstances (i.e., “looking forward to meeting when I come to town again”).

 Finally, choose a sign-off before signing your name at the bottom.
 This is the most unique touch, as well as the last thing the recipient reads, so you want to make sure it’s the most special.